Travel & Tourism Industry

 Travel and Tourism Market Intelligence

-The United States remains the #1 long-haul destination for Taiwan’s outbound travelers.
+The United States remains the number one destination for Brazilian travelers as demand continues to rebound.